Forget a GOP civil war — the biggest fight plaguing Hill Republicans may be Trump vs. Trump

 Former Rep. David Jolly, R-Fla., who served in the House from 2014 to 2017, said the top priority for most Republicans isn't to make sure the president's position is a consistent one — it's just to figure out what that position might be and making sure they share it.

-"In today's Republican Party, the number one test for many Republicans is 'are you loyal to the president?'"
+"In today's Republican Party, the No. 1 test for many Republicans is, 'Are you loyal to the president?'"
 Jolly said.
-"And I think there's less consequence of saying: 'When the president changed his mind, I changed my mind with him.'
+"And I think there's less consequence of saying, 'When the president changed his mind, I changed my mind with him.'
 That, in the Republican Party, makes you a loyal Trump foot soldier."

 Many Republican lawmakers seem to have adjusted their approach to accommodate Trump's uncommon unpredictability, tending to withhold comment or support until it appears he has taken some sort of public action.